 Here, you can set the maximum number of parallel backup processes that automatically run.

 The schedule offset option allows you to delay scheduled backups by up to 55 minutes, to avoid running too many backups at the same time.

 Mounted Restore Alert

-This option lets you set an alert in the device UI if a file restore or virtualization remains mounted for longer than a specific time.
+This option lets you set an alert in the device UI if file restores or virtualizations remain mounted for longer than a specific time.

-This stops screenshots from running for all agents on the device.
+This option stops screenshots from running for all agents on the device.
 Click again to re-enable screenshots.

 Send all device logs to a remote server via CEF (Common Event Format).
 When enabled, a user can input an address and port to send device logs, or add multiple remote servers.

 Auto Differential Merging

 Enable auto differential merging repairs for all agents on this device.
 Enabling auto differential merging will cause backups to take longer, but will result in fewer failed backups.